-The agricultural sector supports the economies and residents of both the Village of Hussar and Wheatland County.
-Agriculture will continue to be the primary land use in the Plan Area, and non-agricultural uses should be considered only when they cannot be accommodated within the Village of Hussar and shall be located in such areas where they will not negatively impact the Village and nearby agricultural activities.
+The agricultural sector is a key economic and cultural pillar for both the Village of Standard and Wheatland County.
+Agriculture will continue to be the primary land use in the Plan Area, and non-agricultural uses should only be considered in the County when they cannot be accommodated within the Village of Standard.
+Non-agricultural uses within the Plan Area shall be located where the land is proven to be suitable and the land use will not negatively impact the Village and nearby agricultural operations.

 - 3.4.1 Agriculture and grazing shall be the primary use in the Plan Area.
-Where feasible and compatible, non-agricultural development shall be directed to lands within the Village of Hussar. - 3.4.2 Wheatland County will encourage good neighbour farming practices, such as dust, weed and insect control, adjacent to developed areas through best management practices and Alberta Agriculture guidelines. - 3.4.3 If disputes or complaints should arise between ratepayers and agricultural operators, the municipality receiving the complaint shall strive to direct the affected parties to the appropriate agency, government department or municipality for consultation or resolution wherever necessary.
+Where feasible and compatible non-agricultural development shall be directed to lands within the Village of Standard. - 3.4.2 Wheatland County will encourage good neighbour farming practices, such as dust, weed and insect control, adjacent to developed areas through best management practices and Alberta Agriculture guidelines. - 3.4.3 If disputes or complaints should arise between ratepayers and agricultural operators, the municipality receiving the complaint shall strive to direct the affected parties to the appropriate agency, government department or municipality for consultation or resolution wherever necessary.